 - Amsterdam-Zuidoost, vibrant multicultural neighborhood

-Best areas to stay in Amsterdam for tourist
+12 Best areas to stay in Amsterdam for tourists

 1. Old Centrum, where to stay in Amsterdam for first-timers